 - Failure puts you in a spiral of depression

-Expert’s Healing Tip: When asked Dr. Bhonsle said, “Wanting to be perfect all the time without failure is an unrealistic goal.
+Expert’s Healing Tip: Dr. Bhonsle advises, “Wanting to be perfect all the time without failure is an unrealistic goal.
 It is actually very important to make mistakes because that is what pushes you to understand yourself better.
 It allows you to discover yourself and grow.”
 If you haven’t made a mistake, then you haven’t learned anything new.

 3. You are extremely self-critical

 Toxic parents can be overly critical of their children, undermining their achievements in the process.
-Whether be it body shaming you, insulting your friends, or your crush they are quick to point out flaws and mock the child for his mistakes.
+Be it body shaming you, insulting your friends, or your crush, they are quick to point out flaws and mock you.
 One of the 8 signs you were raised by a toxic mother is that you’ve grown up feeling worthless and undeserving.

 Your warped view of yourself makes you hesitant, second-guessing yourself in anything that you do.
-The question “Is my mom toxic or am I overreacting”, ironically, is a sign of a self-critical, unsure person.
-Other signs may look like this:
+The question, “Is my mom toxic or am I overreacting?”, ironically, is a sign of a self-critical, unsure person.
+Some other signs may include: